 If you’re having meetings with other teams, these meeting icebreakers can also be used as a fun way to get everyone relaxed with one another.
 This is a handy benefit for all involved, when you need quick work favors from them in the future.

-Whether your meeting’s an hour long and running across a DAY, here are 5 meeting icebreakers for you to try out.
+Whether your meeting’s an hour long and running across a DAY, here are five meeting icebreakers for you to try out.

-Learning more about your teammates outside work is a nice side effect of these meeting icebreakers and fits our philosophy at Partycurrent.
+Learning more about your teammates outside work is a nice side effect of these meeting icebreakers and fits our company philosophy.
 Learning drops of trivia about everyone you work with can help people gel.

 To play, each person shares two things no one at work knows, by writing them on slips of paper.

 Jumble the papers, making sure everyone gets two.
 Players then take it in turn to read theirs out, leaving everyone to guess their owners.
 The more crazy the facts, the better, for example: I used to be a stand-up comedian, I know how to drive a combine harvest, I lived in a different country for __ years.

 One of the more active meeting icebreakers in this list, this game gets everyone moving about.
 Before playing, create a list of 10-15 everyday scenarios that might happen to people at work, for example:

 - Slamming the phone down after speaking to an irate caller

 - Your computer crashes while saving a 100-page report

 - Taking shorthand at a meeting

 On Go!, the first player from each must grab the same scenario from you and mime it for their team to guess.
 If the scenario is guessed correctly, the next player then runs to collect the next scenario which they’re to act out for their team.
 The first team to complete the entire list wins a special favor.

 This is one of the more colorful meeting icebreakers.
 When playing this, you’ll be encouraging people to talk about the things they love in their work (yes, it’s possible).